Trachou2Bois/MoodeOled/README.md

 ## ⌨ GPIO and rotary encoder support

-MoodeOLED uses `lgpio`, you can configure GPIO buttons or rotary encoders in `config.ini`.
+MoodeOLED uses `rpi_lgpio`, you can configure GPIO buttons or rotary encoders in `config.ini`.
+You can use `gpioinfo` to check which pins are free.

 Example: